José Mariano Michelena: War in Spain

 With the later outbreak of the insurrection under Father Miguel Hidalgo in September 1810, Michelena was again arrested.
 He was held a prisoner in San Juan de Ulúa (Veracruz) until 1813, after which he was sent to Spain.
 He contracted a severe case of rheumatism in the prison.
 In Spain, he joined a military unit fighting the French.
 He was involved in numerous actions, including the capture of Bayonne in February 1814.

 He continued serving in the army, and in 1820 he was named deputy to the Cortes (parliament) for Michoacán.

 Return to Mexico

 On learning of the successful conclusion of Mexico's war of independence, he returned to that country in 1822.
 He entered the Mexican army with the rank of brigadier general and was a deputy to the Constituent Congress.

-He fought against Emperor Agustín de Iturbide as an adherent of the Plan de Casa Mata (December 2, 1822).
-The effect of the Plan de Casa Mata was the abdication of Iturbide on March 19, 1823.
+He fought against Emperor Agustín de Iturbide as an adherent of the Plan of Casa Mata (December 2, 1822).
+The effect of the Plan of Casa Mata was the abdication of Iturbide on March 19, 1823.